neobrains/brain/README.md

-  install         Install a package uninstall       Uninstall a package update          Update a package neurons         List (all / locally installed) / search / info about packages
+  install         Install a package uninstall       Uninstall a package update          Update a package neurons         List (all / installed) / search / info about packages

 For more information, visit https://github.com/neobrains/brain
 ```

 _note that these maybe not be the latest commands and some are not implemented as of now_

+## Package requests and issues
+If you want to ask support for any package or you are are facing an issue, please open an issue or join our [Discord](https://discord.gg/xEEpJvE9py) server.

 ## Contribution